rogerxaic/EventStreams/eventstreams057.md

 Retry your calls after waiting long enough for the JVM DNS cache for the broker URLs to expire.
 On subsequent Kafka calls, a working broker IP address should be returned from the DNS query and used.

-A Kafka Improvement Proposal (KIP) #302 has been created to ensure that Kafka clients try all available broker IP addresses and not a subset, so a failure in a single IP address won't cause a failure.
+A Kafka Improvement Proposal (KIP) #302 (available from Kafka 2.1.1) ensures that Kafka clients try all available broker IP addresses and not a subset, so a failure in a single IP address won't cause a failure.

+You need to opt into this functionality by using one of the following methods:
+* specify a new allowed value in the Consumer/Producer properties of the configuration parameter <code>client.dns.lookup</code>:

+    ```
+    client.dns.lookup: "use_all_dns_ips"
+    ```
+    {: codeblock}

+* use the constants CommonClientConfigs.CLIENT_DNS_LOOKUP_CONFIG: ClientDnsLookup.USE_ALL_DNS_IPS

 ## Topics and partitions